aesirkth/mjollnir-propulsion-simulations/README.md

-# propulsion-simulations
+# Mjollnir Propulsion Simulations

-A collection of various propulsion simulation software written for the projects of ÆSIR
+A collection of simulations done for the propulsion system of the Mjollnir project.